dnanexus/dxCompiler/doc/Developing.md

 Follow the "Cleaning up artifacts & building" instructions above.

 Finally, run the integration tests.
 From the root dxCompiler directory, run `./scripts/run_tests.py`.
+You can run a specific test/suite by adding the `--test <name>` option.

 Note that the test script does a lot of things for you.
 If for some reason you want to run them manually, here is what happens:

-* TODO: fill out this list
-* The dxCompiler and dxExecutor* JAR files are built and staged in the root dxCompiler directory.
+The dxCompiler and dxExecutor* JAR files are built and staged in the root dxCompiler directory.
 To do this manually, run `sbt assembly`, then move the JAR files from the `applet_resources` folder to the root dxCompiler folder, e.g. `mv applet_resources/dxCompiler.jar ./dxCompiler-X.Y.Z.jar`.

 ### Running a subset of tests locally